Menu Close

 After you have participated in a couple of work bees and registered on NPWS My Impact (above), please complete the online herbicide training: As we use herbicides to cut and paint bitou and other woody weeds, NPWS/DPIE requires us to participate in online herbicide awareness training.
 It takes a maximum 30 mins.
 You can access the training via this link: http://bttr.im/ziqs7.
 It includes a series of short videos and multiple choice questions.
 If you get a question wrong, you are offered the question again until it is correct, so not too difficult.

-If you’re not sure of you’re My Impact login details, please contact the NPWS Volunteer Coordinator Nicola on: Nicola.Booth@environment.nsw.gov.au
+If you’re not sure of you’re My Impact login details, or have any issues, please contact the NPWS Volunteer Coordinator Nicola on: Nicola.Booth@environment.nsw.gov.au

 More information about Tomaree that may interest you …